Mathématique: Chapter 61

 “Back off!”

-Dale and Rush looked up to see two men descending the stair.
+Dale and Rush looked up to see two men in well-cut suits descending the stair.
 Rush recognized them from their memorable entrance into the dining room.
-Both of them wore well-cut suits.
 In the lead was the man with spiked, dark hair, his cheekbone bruised, a cut at his hairline, his immaculate suit torn.
 He carried a sinuous metal weapon that flowed in a wave from his wrist to his hand.

 The man fired at Dale, who released Rush before the electrical discharge hit.
 Dale was knocked back by the energy blast.
-He hit the floor hard, and Rush followed him down, too late to break his fall, but kneeling next to him, pressing two fingers to his neck.
-He felt a pulse, steady and strong.
+He hit the floor hard.
+Rush followed him down, too late to break his fall, he knelt next to him, two fingers at his neck.

-Rush didn’t reply.
-His gaze flicked back and forth between the pair of them.
-Slowly, he got to his feet.
-“I know you,” Rush said, directing his words to the second man, the one with short brown hair.
+Rush ignored this.
+“I know you,” he said, directing his words to the second man, the one with short brown hair.
 “You’re Canadian.”

 “Er.
 True?
 Though I don’t think I ever told you that?
 And even if I had—”

 “Do you remember me?” the first man broke in.
-He grinned, reopening his split lip.
+He flashed a smile that didn’t reach his eyes, but did reopen his split lip.
 “John Sheppard.
 Hi.
 One time we approximated magnetic reconnection by ripping Christmas lights out of an alien ceiling?”

-“No offense, but I don’t know if you have ringable bells,” the Canadian said, his voice tense.
+“No offense, but I don’t know that you have ringable bells,” the Canadian snapped.
 “Dr. Rodney McKay.
 Hi.
 Not really that nice to meet you.
 Again.
-Now that we’ve introduced ourselves, can we get the hell out of this stairway?”
-He had his silver weapon out, and his gaze was sighting along its curving barrel, in the direction of the upper levels.
+Now we’ve introduced ourselves, can we get the hell out of this stairwell?”
+His silver weapon was out, and he sighted along its curving barrel, in the direction of the upper levels.

-“Sorry about McKay,” Sheppard said, shifting his stance to cover the stairs below them.
-He reached up, swiping a hand along his bleeding lip, then wiping it on his pants.
-The motion very nearly concealed the way he pulled a small device out of his pocket, similar to the one Dale had been theatrically brandishing.
-But not quite.
+“Sorry about McKay.”
+Sheppard shifted his stance to cover the stairs below them.
+He reached up, swiped a hand along his bleeding lip, then wiped it on his pants.
+The motion very nearly concealed the way he pulled a small device out of his pocket, similar to the one Dale had theatrically brandished.

 The fight was vicious and short.